Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Design Task.

-1. Make a copy of the Employees Form we have used last week with twenty small labels with the Name Property set with the Values lbl01 to lbl20.
+1. Make a copy of the Employees form we used last week.
+On this form, create twenty small labels, and set their Name property to the values lbl01 through lbl20.

 A sample image of the Form is given below for reference: